Follow us on Social Media and YouTube, 'Chapo & Robbo'. We provide regular Sporting content in the form of articles, podcasts and interviews

 Henry enjoyed many outstanding seasons with Arsenal, most notably during the 2003/04 season when Arsenal became invincible.
 They did not lose a single game throughout the entire league campaign, a feat that has not been achieved since and may never be achieved again in our lifetime.
 Henry was instrumental in that season for the Gunners as he netted 30 goals.

 Though the Invincible season was impressive, I personally believe Henry’s best season to have been the 2002/03 campaign.
 He scored 24 goals and delivered 20 assists, which is still a record for most assists in a Premier League season, alongside Kevin De Bruyne.
-This stat proves that Henry was so much more than just goals, he was an all-round remarkable team player.
+This stat proves that Henry was so much more than just goals, he was an all-around remarkable team player.

 Henry won the PFA Player of the Year award for both the aforementioned seasons.